Ferretelic/GoogleMapsRecommender/README.md

 These final embeddings $\mathbf{e}_u^*$ and $\mathbf{e}_i^*$ are used to compute the prediction score via the inner product.

 ### 3.4 Layer Weighting
 In our naive model, we take the average of embeddings from different layers.
-However, as the number of layer increases, the embeddings may become over-smoothed and lose specific information about the original user or business.
+However, as the number of layers increases, the embeddings may become over-smoothed and lose specific information about the original user or business.
 Therefore, we applied the decaying weighting for layer embedding as follows:

 $$
 \mathbf{e}_u^* = \sum_{k=0}^K w_k\mathbf{e}_u^{(k)}, \quad